TristanRobitaille/engsci-thesis/latex/lit_review.md

         - Data mismatch due to distributional shifts between datasets/cohorts
         - Heterogeneity: a challenge beyond data mismatch
         - Subjectivity in model building

+### A Survey on Convolutional Neural Network Accelerators: GPU, FPGA and ASIC
+- **Main ideas**
+    - Problems with platforms:
+        - CPU: Lacks parallelism and memory bandwitdh
+        - GPU: High cost, high energy consumption and limited memory (compared to CPU)
+        - FPGA: Inferior performance than ASIC
+        - ASIC: Low flexibility
+    - Highest energy consumption process of AI inference is memory transfer (refer to [6])
+    - "Dataflow" architecture: Modify traditional von Neumann architecture by removing instructions, and instead organizing different compute element to match a model's architecture (refer to [8])
+    - FPGA architectures are focussed on flexibility (i.e. able to support adjustable data type, pruned matrices, binary or ternary NNs)
+    - Roofline model ([10]): Idea that FLOPS/s limited by 1) data throughput or 2) OPs/s (based on computation per communication ratio) --> HW not fully utilized
+        - To improve utilization, [10] developed loop-unrolling and loop-pipelining techniques.
+    - AI ASIC: 1st one in 2013 (DianNao) -> Could perform ~500G/s 16b fixed-point operations.
+        - 2 years later: ShiDianNao, which already increased performance and power by 1.87x and 60x, respectively
+        - TPU: Instead of HW custom-designed for a given model, basic TPUs are essentially a large MAC PE matrix and local storage.
+Very popular for servers.